Exodus 38:9-20

 The skilled workers construct the courtyard around the tabernacle, marking the sacred boundary and appointed entrance into the Lord’s dwelling complex.

-16 All the hangings around the court were of fine twined linen.
+16 All the curtains around the courtyard were made of finely spun linen.

-20 All the pins of the tabernacle, and around the court, were of bronze.
+20 All the tent pegs for the tabernacle and for the surrounding courtyard were bronze.

 The skilled workers construct the courtyard around the tabernacle, marking the sacred boundary and appointed entrance into the LORD’s dwelling complex.